 Carol acts for employers, and her practice focuses on human rights, discrimination and accommodation, employment standards, discharge, discipline, wrongful dismissal, and policy development and implementation.
 Carol also conducts workplace investigations including investigations for harassment, violence, and bullying complaints.

 Carol acted as outside counsel for the local Children’s Aid Society for approximately 14 years undertaking extensive courtroom advocacy including trial and appellate work.
-Carol is a panel member for the Ontario Office of the Children’s Lawyer acting for children in custody, access, and child protection matters before the courts.

 In Carol’s estate litigation practice she advises on estate disputes ranging from will challenges to power of attorney disputes and matters involving the Public Guardian and Trustee of Ontario.
 Carol has specialized training in adult guardianship dispute resolution.

-Carol has a national leadership role in agribusiness and food at Miller Thomson, working with lawyers in the Firm’s eleven offices across Canada.
+Carol has a national leadership role in agribusiness and food at Miller Thomson, working with lawyers in the Firm’s 12 offices across Canada.
 Carol advises agricultural clients, including producers, processors, agri-businesses, and non-government agricultural organizations on a broad range of topics.
 Carol often assists agricultural clients in interpreting government policies and procedures and rules and regulations, particularly in regard to managing the relationships between various government agencies and funders.

 Carol provides a wide range of additional services to her clients, including:

 Employment law: advising employers on agreements, contracts, policies, disciplinary matters, discharges, terminations, human rights, employment standards, wrongful dismissals, harassment, and related investigations.

 Human rights: appearing at the Ontario Human Rights Tribunal and advising employers on human rights-related matters.

 Litigation: advocating before all levels of court including motions and trials.